Tags

 He went from playing scintillating piano behind Chuck Higgins on these early sides when he was just 17 years old to becoming a groundbreaking guitarist within two years, giving him the name Johnny “Guitar” Watson, for which he’d always be known.

 Aside from mastering two different lead instruments he cut songs that ran across the entire spectrum of rock ‘n’ roll.
 He cut doo-wop songs with Jesse Belvin, he arguably invented gangsta rock, he made his biggest splash with funky albums in the 1970’s.
-Yes, he scored his first hit with a blues-based song, but then his second was with a country styled tune of all things, he was big on the Northern Soul circuit for his sides with pal Larry Williams and down the road he was among the first to delve into rap and scored hits in synth-rock.
+Yes, he scored his first actual hit with a blues-based song, but then his second was with a country styled tune of all things, he was big on the Northern Soul circuit for his sides with pal Larry Williams and down the road he was among the first to delve into rap and along the way scored hits in synth-rock.

-He was Frank Zappa’s biggest influence as a guitarist and Etta James biggest influence as a singer and played on a record with Dr. Dre!
+Is that not enough to bend your mind?
+Okay, then how about the fact he was Frank Zappa’s biggest influence as a guitarist and Etta James biggest influence as a singer and played on a record with Dr. Dre!
 How much more ground would you need to cover in your résumé to be called a rock icon?

 None.
 It’s virtually impossible.